One-inflated zero-truncated Poisson and negative binomial regression models: Illustrations

-Massive changes in the estimated $\hat{\bm{\beta}}$ and the marginal effects can be seen in Table \ref{tab:Loomis}, namely the effect on $income2$ changes from 41.26 to 4.154.
+ZTNB and OIZTNB regression models are estimated for the data (see Figure \ref{fig:Loomis}).
+Massive changes in the estimated $\hat{\boldmath{\beta}}$ and the marginal effects can be seen in Table \ref{tab:Loomis}, namely the effect of \texttt{income2} changes from 41.26 to 4.154.
 Average one-inflation is estimated to be 24\% (with some observations having one-deflation), and both Wald and LRT tests (\textit{p}-values 0) again support the presence of one-inflation.